kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ### Discussion <a name="text-b"></a>

 In terms of word count, 'sharpiegate' along with mentions of DJT dominates the discussion on twitter.
 However, word count is not always a useful indicator of people's interest.
 This is because there is not an equivalent 'buzzword' for calling out for help, or expressing support to the victims.
 It makes sense that the words that top the charts are controversial, 'viral' topics that are marketed well using buzzwords.
-Looking at the word cloud, the mentions of 'sharpiegate' all but disappear at this scale.
+Looking at the word cloud, the mentions of 'sharpiegate' all but disappear.
 It appears that most tweets mention the victims, or give some words of encouragement and support.
 DJT makes an appearence on the map but only occupies the periphery of the word cloud.

 ## Geographic Analysis of Twitter Activity During Dorian <a name="geog"></a>

 It will be interesting to see the geographic distribution of twitter activity during the hurricane.
-From rStudio, I will import the Dorian tweets, as well as tweets from November which I can compare as a baseline twitter activity.
+From rStudio, I will import the US counties, Dorian tweets, as well as tweets from November which I can compare as a baseline twitter activity.
 A comparison of Dorian tweets with baseline activity can be more telling than a simple population-based normalization, since twitter is not as universal as other socialmedia such as facebook.
-I will also import the US counties data that was imported to rStudio via the census API.

 ### Setting up PostGIS <a name="geog-a"></a>

 Exporting data to PostGIS on the rStudio side is covered in the "Learning rStudio" section.
-Once imported, we will first of all import the lambert conformal conic (ESRI:102004) spatial reference system for this lab.
+Once this is done, we will firstly install the lambert conformal conic (ESRI:102004) spatial reference system to PostGIS.
 (This projection preserves shapes well) A website called spatialreference.org provides SQL queries that you can copy-and-paste.

 <details><summary>Show Code </summary>